Ellen Hansen, Ph.D.

-I lived in Ecuador for over two years working as a Peace Corps Volunteer in Ecuador, where I lived in the Andes and worked with indigenous farmers.
+I was a Peace Corps Volunteer in Ecuador, where I lived in the Andes and worked with indigenous farmers.
 If you are interested in the possibility of doing long-term volunteer work as a Peace Corps Volunteer, please talk to me.
 I have a variety of materials in my office and many stories I love to share about my work with indigenous sheep farmers in the highlands of Ecuador.
 You can also check out the Peace Corps website to see where Peace Corps sends volunteers, download the application form, find out about upcoming recruiting events in the areas, and lots more.

 You can reach me by telephone at 620-341-5583, and by email at email@example.com